Jupkobe/web-projects/README.md

 ![curr-time-tailwind-2](https://github.com/Jupkobe/web-projects/assets/84783072/d4a07fa3-a4c7-4302-938b-912eefa795c2)

-You can try this on jupkobe-time.vercel.app
+You can try this on https://jupkobe-time.vercel.app

 ### GitHub Profile Fetcher